 I bought a milk frother to make this Matcha Latte when I was at World Market and I think it’s going to be my new best friend.
-I was skeptical but it is totally worth it.
+Although I was skeptical, it is totally worth it.

 I hope you enjoyed this post.
 I love sharing stories about food and would love to hear yours.
 What are the foods that trigger your memories and senses?

 Awesome Reads about Japan, Matcha, and the Way of Tea

 - This short PDF from Web Japan on the origins, history, and meaning of the tea ceremony: 28TeaCeremony